 We have initiated a careers session held as part of the annual postgraduate conference.
 We showcase some of the many different career paths available, with talks on getting an independent fellowship, moving into your first lectureship, the joys of teaching, moving away from traditional academia into science policy, science consulting or short-term excursions from science.
 The inaugural event, held on 17 January 2017, received good feedback with most attendees finding the talks interesting and useful.
+A similarly successful event was held on 23 January 2018.

 Marking the UN’s International Day of Women and Girls in Science, several of our staff took part in a University-wide initiative to highlight case-studies of some of its leading female academics.